When the Storms Hit, Breezy Pivoted

 Although Breezy’s Beach Shop was fortunate to escape any physical damage, the surrounding area wasn’t so lucky.
 Many of the nearby hotels and resorts — the very places that brought steady foot traffic and loyal customers — were hit hard and forced to close down for months.
 With no tourists and fewer locals shopping, the business was left facing a financial crisis it simply couldn’t recover from.

 Instead of giving up, Breezy decided to adapt.
-She shifted her focus to content creation and started sharing her love of beach life and nostalgic Gen-X style on YouTube and TikTok.
+She shifted her focus to content creation and started sharing her love of making merch for everyone!.
 The goal?
 To continue connecting with the same people she once welcomed into her shop — but now through videos, stories, and curated products online.

-Today, although the physical shop has closed, Breezy has transformed her brand into an online space where Gen-X can discover nostalgic, feel-good pieces — and shop them from anywhere.
+Today, although the physical shop has closed, Breezy has transformed her brand into an online space where you buy all your shop faves online and delivered to you!

 The damage surrounding Breezy’s Beach Shop after Hurricane Helene 2024.
 This was in our parking lot.